-To avoid potential explosion hazards during maintenance, the tools, cleaning and painting
+To avoid potential explosion hazards during maintenance, the tools, cleaning and painting materials used must not give rise to sparking or adversely affect the ambient conditions.
+Where there is a risk from such tools or materials; maintenance must be conducted in a safe area.
 It is recommended that a maintenance plan and schedule is adopted.
 (See section 6, Maintenance.)